WAVDL/wavdl.github.io/_posts/2025-02-16-cobol-social-security-epoch-myth.markdown

 At first glance this explanation seems plausible.
 I have used timestamps based on the Unix Epoch on almost a daily basis in my previous work, and it would make sense for a language created before the Unix Epoch to simply use an earlier epoch date.
 But then I stopped and thought about it for 5 seconds.

 In the end, as sure as I am that Elon is not a good coder, I am also sure that the people spreading this explanation do not know what they're talking about either.
 After seeing this [same misinformation](https://bsky.app/profile/pbump.com/post/3li5daxur322v) pop up [repeatedly](https://bsky.app/profile/karlykingsley.bsky.social/post/3li6zohbkkn26) on [several](https://www.instagram.com/reel/DGECzHdS5wI/?igsh=dHBlcjE1b3BpNm1h) social media platforms receiving tens of thousands of likes and reposts, I was fed up, people were *wrong* on the *internet* so I had to step in.
+(Update: Since I wrote this, several [publications](https://newrepublic.com/post/191661/trump-press-secretary-leavitt-doge-elon-musk) have reported on this unverified conjecture citing a [Wired article]() which relies entirely on anonymous social media users for its conclusions on COBOL date types.)

 ## ISO 8601
 First of all, the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard does not use an epoch!
 ISO 8601 is a format for representing a date and/or time as a string of characters.
 In other words, it does NOT represent itself as a count of units of time after some chosen starting point (aka. [an epoch](https://en.wikipedia.org/wiki/Epoch_(computing))).
 Its dates are just a textual representation of a day in the Gregorian calendar (e.g. today is '2025-02-16').